Mikeysax/mikey/README.md

 ```$ mikey g_component fileName -d Y```

-If the defaults are not currently listed in your projects ```package.json``` file dependencies, they will be installed.
+If the defaults are not currently listed in your projects ```package.json``` file dependencies, they will be automatically installed.
 ___
 #### <strong>To list defaults:</strong>